Year 6 SATs

 - A Grammar and Punctuation paper requiring short answers, lasting 45 minutes.

 - An Auditory Spelling test of 20 words, lasting around 20 minutes.

 Key Stage 2 Maths

 There are 3 papers in Maths:

 - Paper 1: Arithmetic, 30 minutes.

 - Papers 2 and 3: Reasoning, 40 minutes per paper.

 How will Key Stage 2 SATs be marked?

 Each child will receive a raw score (the actual number of marks they get), alongside their scaled score and whether they have reached the expected standard set by the Department for Education.

-The range of Scaled Scores available for each KS2 Test is:
+The range of scaled scores available for each KS2 Test: